 Interviewer: Was their influence reflected in your work?

 Matsumoto: It was.
 But other than the use of a character name, I think Yamato is the exception.
-[Editor’s note: Captain Jyuzo Okita was partially named after author Jyuza Unno.]
+[Translator’s note: Captain Jyuzo Okita was partially named after author Jyuza Unno.]

 Good or bad, my hobbies always impress themselves on my work.
 On Yamato, my hobby for designing machinery such as weapons and communicators can be seen in every detail.
 It was one part of the project I really enjoyed.